AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 Authentication fails if the entered password is not correct.
 Perform the following troubleshooting operations:

 1. Enter the correct remote connection password.
 2. If you forget your password, you can reset it and try again.
-For more information, see [t9619.md\#section\_nmj\_5mx\_wdb](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Linux instance by using password authentication.md).
+For more information, see [Change the VNC password](/intl.en-US/Instance/Connect to instances/Connect to an instance by using VNC/Connect to a Linux instance by using password authentication.md).

     **Note:** If the instance to which you are connecting is not I/O optimized, you must restart the instance by using the ECS console or by calling the RebootInstance operation for the new password to take effect.